maxrenke/maxrenkeblog/_posts/2025-07-21-ytdlpllm-A-Natural-Language-Youtube-Downloader.md

 ytdlpllm is a self-hosted web app that leverages large language models (LLMs) to interpret your requests.
 Instead of memorizing options or URLs, you simply tell the app what you want, like:

-> "Download the latest video from Veritasium in 1080p."
+> "Download this video in the best quality: https://www.youtube.com/watch?v=dQw4w9WgXcQ"

 The app figures out the rest, using [yt-dlp](https://github.com/yt-dlp/yt-dlp) under the hood for the actual downloading.